Contingency Lawyering - A possible cure for delay in Justice

 The confidence of the public in the legal system is integral for its functioning.
 Legal redress should be made available to a victim promptly.
-It is unfair to the injured party to have sustained the injury with little hopes for a resolution.
-One of the main problems Indian judiciary is facing is the backlog of cases and delay in justice.
-Indian judiciary requires reforms which will help facilitate its process and deliver justice as quickly as possible.
+It is unfair to the injured party to have sustained the injury with little hope for a resolution.
+One of the main problems the Indian judiciary is facing is the backlog of cases and delays in justice.
+Indian judiciary requires reforms that will help facilitate its process and deliver justice as quickly as possible.
 One of these reforms is contingency lawyering.
-The Bar Council of India needs to take some reformatory measure in order to contribute effectively.
+The Bar Council of India needs to take some reformatory measures in order to contribute effectively.

 What is Contingency Lawyering?